lsst-dm/dmtn-021/index.md

 *Image differencing on real (DECam) data.
 Subimages of the two input exposures (top), the PSF-matched image (bottom-left), and the image difference (bottom-right).*

 To perform image decorrelation in this case, we simply extracted the matching kernel $\kappa$ estimated for the center of the image, computed a constant image variance $\sigma_1^2$ and $\sigma_2^2$ over each entire image (sigma-clipped mean of its variance plane; in this example 60.0 and 62.8 for the template and science images, respectively), and computed the decorrelation kernel $\phi$ from those three quantities ([Figure 8](#figure-8)).
-The resulting decorrelated image difference has a greater variance (125.5 vs. 66.8, naive expected value $60.0+62.8=122.8$), resulting in a smaller number of `diaSource` detections ($\sim$ 70% fewer) at the same (5.5-$\sigma$) detection threshold (see [Table 2](#table-2)).
-Notably, the detection count does not increase significantly for the decorrelated image difference when the detection threshold is set to the canonical 5.0-$\sigma$ level, whereas it does for the uncorrected image difference (which is why the standard `diaSource` detection threshold has typically been set to 5.5-$\sigma$ until now).
-Also of note, 45 of the 47 `diaSources` detected in the decorrelated image are also detected in the uncorrected image difference.
-Finally, we show in [Figure 9](#figure-9) that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (4.39% off-diagonal variance, vs. 34.9% for the uncorrected diffim).
+The resulting decorrelated image difference has a greater variance (125.5 vs. 66.8, naive expected value $60.0+62.8=122.8$).
+Additionally, we show in [Figure 9](#figure-9) that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (4.39% off-diagonal variance, vs. 34.9% for the uncorrected diffim).

 ![](_static/img9.png)
 ![](_static/img10.png)